EspressoSystems/espresso-sequencer/README.md

 [svm-rs](https://github.com/roynalnaruto/svm-rs) managed `solc` we set `FOUNDRY_SRC` to solc installed via flake.nix.

-### Generating the bindings and deploying Hotshot contracts with Hermez contracts

-* Generate the contracts bindings: `cargo run --bin gen-bindings`.
+* To use the contrats from rust generate the rust contracts bindings: `just update-contract-bindings`.
-* Edit src/contract-bindings/src/deploy.rs
+* When adding a new contract edit `src/contract-bindings/src/deploy.rs`
   * Add reference to new contract binding, e.g. `use crate::bindings::counter::Counter`
   * Add call to `mk_deploy` macro, e.g. `mk_deploy!(ESPRESSO_CONTRACTS_PREFIX,Counter);`